Jimmy Kelly (saloon keeper): 1908

 In November 1908, while walking to his home, he was attacked by members of the Humpty Jackson Gang shortly after hosting a ball at Tammany Hall.
 He was shot in the stomach but eventually recovering from his wounds and refusing to identify his attackers.
 He received special protection from the New York Police Department and had a particularly close relationship with Detective Charles Becker.
 While in attendance at Sirocco's annual ball at Tammany Hall in February 1912, Becker overheard plans to murder Kelly and spent the rest of the night with several other officers guarding Kelly's place.
 Although no attack took place that night, Becker searched Sirocco's Little Rock headquarters at Broome Street and confiscated a rifle and two revolvers.
 The cafe was under guard for three more days when, while walking through the Bowery with Louie the Lump, an unidentified gunman fired at them from a hallway.
 Neither men were hit but later that day another attempt was made while the two were at Baxter Street after walking through Mulberry Bend Park.
 Once again, the unknown gunman missed but Louie fired three shots in return injuring day laborer Patrick McKenna as a result.
 Louie the Lump was taken into custody along with another man, suspected by police to be the shooter, while Kelly ran to Elizabeth Street Station where he asked for protection.
 Sirocco was later arrested on an unrelated charge but released on bail.
 Louie the Lump was a known associate of Kelly, at times acting as his bodyguard, and participated in attacking "hangers on" from Sirocco's gang and planting weapons on them for police to find when they were arrested.
 The alleged assassin was identified as Charles I. "Game" Sola, both he and Louie the Lump standing trial for the gunfight, and the case against Kelly's bodyguard was dismissed.

 By mid-July, a number of establishments were closed and put under police guard following a series of violent gang fights which had broken out within a 10-hour period on the night of June 5.
 These included Sirocco's place at Chatham Square, Chick Tricker's Bowery emporium, the Chatham Club and three other Fourteenth Street saloons where the majority of the fighting occurred.
-Only Kelly's Mandarin Cafe was allowed to stay open, despite of it having a police guard as well.
+Only Kelly's Mandarin Cafe was allowed to stay open, despite it having a police guard as well.
 He was later one of several men arrested during official inquiry during the Becker-Rosenthal trial but was not implicated in the actual murder according to Deputy Commissioner Dougherty.